HomeServerlessContainersHow to

 • Select the Scaleway Container Registry.

-• Choose a name for your container, and optionally a description.
-The name must only contain alphanumeric characters.
+• Choose a name for your container and, optionally, a description.
+The name must only contain alphanumeric characters and dashes.

 • Choose the resources to be allocated to your container at runtime.
 These define the performance characteristics of your container.